 Johana’s career has been driven by the belief that if every person is given access to the supports and resources to fulfill their potential, we will be able to address the complex and diverse issues we face as a society.

-Sylvia Zelaya is the Manager of Greater Boston.
+Sylvia Vieira is the Manager of National Programs.
 She joined Latinos for Education after working at the Center for Education Policy Research at Harvard for over 8 years.
 She was the outreach manager for the Strategic Data Project (SDP) Fellowship, where she managed and executed the recruitment and placement of SDP Data Fellows for partner agencies.
 Sylvia expanded the fellowship alumni network to develop long-lasting relationships with colleges, universities, nonprofits, and other leaders in the education sector.
 Prior to her outreach work, Sylvia also coordinated the data collection for several research projects on the topic of teacher effectiveness.
 She trained site coordinators on the effective administration of student surveys and student assessments.
 She also co-wrote a chapter on student data privacy for a video observation guide for teachers.